codatum/codatum-embed-js/CONTRIBUTING.md

 ## Documentation language

-**All documentation in this repository must be written in English.** This includes (but is not limited to):
+**Documentation in this repository should preferably be written in English** where practical.
+This includes (but is not limited to):

 - README.md and CONTRIBUTING.md
 - Inline comments and JSDoc that are part of the public API or intended for contributors
-- Commit messages and PR descriptions are recommended to be in English for consistency
+- Commit messages and PR descriptions are also preferred in English for consistency

-Code (variable names, types, user-facing strings in the SDK) follows the existing codebase; documentation and contributor-facing text use English only.
+Code (variable names, types, user-facing strings in the SDK) follows the existing codebase; for docs and contributor-facing text, English is preferred but not strictly required.

 ## Prerequisites